Characters: Sailor Moon Villains

 - Undying Loyalty: To Kunzite in the original anime, to Endymion PGSM.

 - Villainous Crossdresser

 - White Hair, Black Heart: In the live action only.
-He's blonde elsewhere.
+He's blond elsewhere.

-- Why Did It Have to Be Snakes?: Screamed at the top of his (her) lungs and ran for his (her) life when he (she) was surrounded by rats in a sewer.
+- Why Did It Have to Be Snakes?: Screamed at the top of his lungs and ran for his life when he was surrounded by rats in a sewer.

 - The Worf Effect: In every version so far, Sailor Venus' debut includes kicking his ass to show how awesome she is, be it crippling his hands with a crescent beam just as he's about to kill Tuxedo Kamen (anime) or hacking him into tiny pieces with a Precision-Guided Boomerang (manga).
-Let's see what will happen to him in Crystal...
+He survives the encounter in Crystal, but is still summarily defeated.

 - Yaoi Guys: With Kunzite, in the anime (original Japanese version only).

 (Viz) (EN), Guillermo Saucedo (LatAm), Wellington Lima (PT-BR), António Semedo (PT) Olav F. Andersen (Sweden)

 - Adaptation Dye-Job: In Pretty Guardian Sailor Moon Kunzite's hair goes from the original white to black.

 - Adaptational Sexuality: In The Nineties anime, Kunzite is gay and in a relationship with Zoisite.
 Codename: Sailor V briefly depicts a past-life relationship with Sailor Venus.